 It was also in 1959 that whole LPs began to be devoted to comedy horror and related concepts.
 UCLA music-graduate Robert Drasnin‘s debut, Voodoo, is straight-up Exotica and not terribly dark — despite the concept and songs like “Chant Of The Moon.”
 Of course, Spike Jones And His Band That Plays For Fun‘s Spike Jones In Hi-Fi (A Spooktacular In Screaming Sound!) and Bob McFadden & Dor‘s Songs Our Mummy Taught Us were strictly played for laughs.

 The taste for camp horror continued into the early 1960s.
 Brooklyn‘s Aurora Plastics Corporation launched its first monster model, “Big Franky,” in 1961, and soon after expanded into a whole line of monster models.
-That same year, Seaford, New York’s Nu-Cards launched a line of horror monster trading cards which paired images of movie monsters with puns and corny jokes.
+That same year, Seaford, New York’s Nu-Cards launched a line of horror monster trading cards that paired images of movie monsters with puns and corny jokes.

 The flow of monster novelty songs continued with releases like “Drac’s Back,” “I Was a Teenage Monster,” “Igor’s Lament,” “Igor’s Party,” “Jekyll and Hyde,” “The Living Dead,” “The Mummy’s Ball,” “Queen of Halloween,” “Rockin’ Zombie,” “Voodoo Woman,” “Werewolf,” and “You Can Get Him – Frankenstein” — but no one, it’s safe to say, could’ve predicted the success of 1962’s graveyard smash, “Monster Mash,” by Bobby Boris Pickett & the Crypt-Kicker 5.